Severance, Colorado

 Severance is a home rule municipality in Weld County, Colorado, United States.
-Its population was 7,683 at the 2020 census., an increase of 142.75% from 2010, with a now estimated population of 11,500.
+Its population was 7,683 at the 2020 census., an increase of 142.75% from 2010, with a now estimated population of 11,554.
 The town is located on the Colorado Eastern Plains, northwest of Greeley.
 A post office in Severance has been in operation since 1894.

 Bruce's Bar, a restaurant located within Severance, has become widely known for serving Rocky Mountain oysters.
-The town's motto is a reference to this dish.
+The town's unofficial motto is a reference to this dish.

 History

 The community was named after David Severance, a pioneer settler in the area.
 The town originally applied for its post office to be named Tailholt, but the name was mistakenly changed to Severance when Mr. Severance applied for the post office in 1894.

 In the early 1900s, the town of Severance ran a promotional campaign for citizens to farm sugar beets, to build a sugar factory in neighboring Windsor.
 The campaign succeeded, leading to the creation of the Great Western Sugar Company in 1905.